hangnt1623/Business-Operation-Analysis-in-Bicycle-Manufacturing-using-SQL/README.md

 </details>

 <details>
-  <summary>📊 <strong>QUERY 3 - Ranking Top 3 TeritoryID with biggest Order quantity of every year.
+  <summary>🔎 <strong>QUERY 3 - Ranking Top 3 TeritoryID with biggest Order quantity of every year.
 If there's TerritoryID with same quantity in a year, do not skip the rank number</strong></summary>
 ****

 *Purpose*: Identify high-performing regions each year based on order volume to prioritize investment and market expansion in strong territories